NarayanaSabari/StackWeaver/README.md

 # StackWeaver
-MERNPhantom is an innovative CLI tool designed to streamline the initial setup of full-stack MERN applications.
+StackWeaver is an innovative CLI tool designed to streamline the initial setup of full-stack MERN applications.